0xlilroot/0xlilroot/README.md

 ### Yo!
 Bienviendo! 👋

-- 🔭 I’m currently working on my assignments and preparing for my new Security Analyst role, any courses, resources etc would be massively appreciated!
+- 🔭 Hi!
+I'm a Security Analyst at Oracle!
-- 🌱 I’m currently learning Java, SQL, and anything Security!
+- 🌱 I’m currently learning Hardware Security, Appsec and Tooling Dev
 - 📫 How to reach me: On twitter @liltapioca_
 - 😄 Pronouns: She/Her